awsandy/dvsa.github.io/LAB-1.md

 Using the console

-* Check you see two versions of our definition
+* Check you see two versions of the task definition

 ![fleet](./static/images/2tasks.png)